David Cameron's warring ministers enjoyed a night at the opera as guests of a billionaire property developer and his wife, it emerged last night.

 The ministerial code states that ministers should register hospitality if it is received in their capacity as ministers, while if it is in their role as an MP it must go on the Commons register within one month, providing it is worth more than 1 per cent of their salary, or £660.

-Theresa May Mrs May and her husband, Philip, were the guests of Dame Gail and Mr Ronson on 7 October last year, watching Mozart's Le Nozze di Figaro from the Royal Box.
+Mrs May and her husband, Philip, were the guests of Dame Gail and Mr Ronson on 7 October last year, watching Mozart's Le Nozze di Figaro from the Royal Box.
 The party had dinner in the interval.
 A three-course meal in the private dining rooms next to the Royal Box costs £55 a head, excluding wine.
 The Home Secretary recently registered the hospitality in the ministers' interests, but not in the MPs' register.

 Mr Gove and his wife Sarah went to see Bizet's Carmen on 6 January with the Ronsons; they also had dinner.
 The Department for Education has not yet published its information for the first quarter of 2014.
 The Education Secretary has not registered the hospitality in the MPs' register.